-The accompanying interim condensed financial statements and related disclosures are unaudited, have been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for a fair statement of the results of operations for the periods presented.
+The accompanying interim condensed consolidated financial statements and related disclosures are unaudited, have been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for a fair statement of the results of operations for the periods presented.

-The year-end condensed balance sheet data was derived from audited financial statements, but does not include all disclosures required by GAAP.
-The condensed results of operations for the three months ended March 31, 2020 are not necessarily indicative of the results to be expected for the full year or for any other future year or interim period.
-The accompanying condensed financial statements should be read in conjunction with the audited financial statements and the related notes for the year ended December 31, 2019 included in the Company's Annual Report on Form 10-K filed with the SEC on March 9, 2020.
+The year-end condensed consolidated balance sheet data was derived from audited financial statements, but does not include all disclosures required by GAAP.
+The condensed consolidated results of operations for the nine months ended September 30, 2020 are not necessarily indicative of the results to be expected for the full year or for any other future year or interim period.
+The accompanying condensed consolidated financial statements should be read in conjunction with the audited financial statements and the related notes for the year ended December 31, 2019 included in the Company's Annual Report on Form 10-K filed with the SEC on March 9, 2020.